Morpheus: The Greek Dream Maker

 But, Hypnos also didn’t feel like doing it himself.
 Indeed, Hypnos chose Morpheus to complete the task of informing Alcyone.
 With noiseless wings flew Morpheus to Trachis town, searching for a sleeping Alcyone.

-Once he found her, he sneaked into her room and stand alongside the poor wife’s bed.
+Once he found her, he sneaked into her room and stood alongside the poor wife’s bed.
 He morphed into Ceyx.
 A naked Ceyx, that is, while quite dramatically shouting the following words in her dreams:

 It actually worked, since Alycone was convinced of the death of Ceyx as soon as she woke up.